themeselection/gh-action-comment-on-new-issue/README.md

 Do note that if `ignore-label` is also found with this label then action will omit processing.

+### `raise-support-using-form-msg`

+Value of this parameter will be commented when new user outside of organization create an issue.

+Just after this comment issue will be closed.

 ## Example Usage

 > NOTE: Do update action version `jd-0001/gh-action-comment-on-new-issue@{YOUR_DESIRED_VERSION}`.
 This will help you keep using this action if we introduce breaking changes.